xbst/KUSBA-PRO/Docs/Firmware.md

 <br>

 1. Connect your KUSBA PRO via a USB cable to your Raspberry Pi while holding down the button.
+The LED on the PCB will turn on.
 2. SSH into your Raspberry Pi.
 3. Go to the Klipper directory: `cd ~/klipper`
 4. Clean remaining files from previous build: `make clean`